FSL-Rectifier: Rectify Outliers in Few-Shot Learning via Test-Time Augmentation: FSL-Rectifier

 Here, $\sigma$ is the softmax function, $h_d(\cdot)$ represents the logits output from the trained and frozen classifier $h_d$ in discriminator $D$.
-The idea is to obtain an encoder which produces query/support-neighbour features that, when multiplied in a pairwise manner, indicates the KL-Divergence between the generation class prediction and original test-sample class prediction.
-In other words, we judge whether a generation is good through how much our trained classifier in $D$ classifies the original test-sample and generated sample as the same object.
-During actual testing, a candidate neighbour sample $x$, whose feature leading to the lowest divergence score when multiplied with the original test-sample feature $E_f(y)$, is selected from a pool of neighbour candidates $\{x'\}$. i.e.:
+For example, when there are 64 train classes in a dataset, there are 64 logit scores associated with each class, as returned by the classifier $h_d$.
+We measure the KL-divergence score between the class logit distributions of a potential generation and the target-class sample.
+When the KL-divergence score is low, the generation is desirable, since the generation $G(x, y)$ tends to be the same in class as its target $y$.
+We try to train image embeddings that, when multiplied in a pairwise manner, indicate the degree of class difference between the generation and the original sample.
+Therefore, during actual testing, a candidate neighbour sample $x^*$, whose feature leading to the lowest divergence score when multiplied with the original test sample feature $\Phi_f(y)$, is selected from a pool of neighbour candidates $\{x'\}$:

-To summarize, we aim to represent pairwise feature products as a quality indicator, so that we can select the better neighbours without the actual generation.
-Meanwhile, the same configuration for the \text{image translator} is used, keeping our solution simplistic.